b3rendsh/bit90/README.md

 - Conway's game of LIFE (UI in BASIC / engine in Assembler).
 - Simple RS232 terminal that uses a BASIC extension for a 50x24 text mode.

+Quickstart guide for use in mame:
+start mame in debug-mode: mame bit90 -debug
+in debug window load binary\M7800-*.bin files at address 7800.
+load all other binary\*.bin files at address 8004 and then run BIT90 command: CALL 12491.

 ## Decoding tools
 -The bit90decode.py program decodes tape data to a binary file.